relaycorp/ddos-report/src/content/docs/index.md

 Unsurprisingly,
-[**DDoS attacks are on the rise at an alarming rate**](https://www.cybersecuritydive.com/news/ddos-attacks-surge-cloudflare/704011/), a trend that is expected to worsen with the increase in online populations, global bandwidth, and the proliferation of vulnerable IoT devices.
+[**DDoS attacks are on the rise at an alarming rate**](https://www.cybersecuritydive.com/news/ddos-attacks-surge-cloudflare/704011/), a trend that may worsen with the increase in Internet connectivity, global bandwidth, and the proliferation of vulnerable IoT devices.
 Soon we won't even be able to distinguish between humans and bots on the Internet, [thanks to advances in AI](https://arstechnica.com/information-technology/2023/10/sob-story-about-dead-grandma-tricks-microsoft-ai-into-solving-captcha/).